Tshepo45/Portfolio-desktop-version/README.md

 # 📖<a name="Portfolio Desktop Version"></a>

 ## Project Title
-Portfolio Desktop Version
+Portfolio - mobile menu

 ## Project Description
-Portfolio Desktop Version project that include a contact form and it uses different tools such Html,Css,Git and Github without additional coding.Use media queries to make sure that your website displays correctly on desktop screens.
+Portfolio - mobile menu project that include a contact form and it uses different tools such Html,Css,Git and Github with additional JavaScript to manipulate DOM elements.Implemented the mobile menu using JavaScript knowledge.

 ## 🛠 Built With
 Html Css git github code cloning